wp-plugins/fluid-responsive-slideshow/readme.txt

 **Manual :**

-You can read the manual here [Fluide Responsive Slideshow Manual](https://tonjoostudio.com/addons/fluid-responsive-slideshow-premium-skin-pack/?utm_source=wp_org&utm_medium=link&utm_campaign=frs#manual "manual")
+You can read the manual here <a href="https://tonjoostudio.com/addons/fluid-responsive-slideshow-premium-skin-pack/?utm_source=wp_org&utm_medium=link&utm_campaign=frs#manual" title="FRS Manual" rel="friend">Fluide Responsive Slideshow Manual</a>

-*If you have any questions, comment, customization request please use [Tonjoo Forum](https://forum.tonjoostudio.com/thread-category/fluid-responsive-slideshow/ "tonjoo forum"), or you can find our best plugins at [Tonjoo Studio](https://tonjoostudio.com)*
+*If you have any questions, comment, customization request please use <a href="https://forum.tonjoostudio.com/thread-category/fluid-responsive-slideshow/" title="Tonjoo Forum" rel="friend">Tonjoo Forum</a>, or you can find our best plugins at <a href="https://tonjoostudio.com" title="Tonjoo Studio" rel="friend">Tonjoo Studio</a>*

 *We can also modify your WordPress plugins according to your needs.
-Visit us: [Tonjoo WordPress Developer](https://tonjoo.com "Visit Tonjoo Dev Website")*
+Visit us: <a href="https://tonjoo.com" title="Visit Tonjoo Dev Website" rel="friend">Tonjoo Wordpress Developer</a>*

 == Installation ==